tzstoyanov/herak-raspberry/README.md

 ## Applications:
 Applications are built on top of common library, which provides basic functionality:
-Internet over WiFi, Bluetooth, remote logging, time synchronization, MQTT client, watchdog, encrypted key-value store.
+Internet over WiFi, Bluetooth, remote logging, time synchronization, MQTT client, Webhook client, watchdog, encrypted key-value store.
 All user specific parameters are defined in params.txt file which must be available at build time in the application directory.
 The [params-example.txt](app/params_example.txt) file can be used as template.